CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

    ![](Media/edit06.png)

-  >**Note**: It might take few minutes for the deployment to complete meanwhile observe the resources which are created with the endpoint.
+  >**Note**: It might take a few minutes for the deployment to complete meanwhile observe the resources which are created with the endpoint.

-### Task 3: Connect to azure database.
+### Task 3: Connect to Azure database.

-1. In the Azure Portal, navigate to resource group and select **Jumpvm-<inject key="Deployment ID" enableCopy="false"/>**
+1. In the Azure Portal, navigate to the resource group and select **Jumpvm-<inject key="Deployment ID" enableCopy="false"/>**

    ![](Media/edit07.png)